ansys/pyturbogrid/doc/source/api_reference/pyturbogrid_core.rst

     .. py:method:: read_inf(filename: str) -> None

-        Read a blade model from a BladeGen \*.inf file..
+        Read a blade model from a BladeGen \*.inf file.

         :param filename: Name or path for the Bladegen \*.inf file.
         :type filename: str